-Using Income Limits for Eligibility [24 CFR 982.201; PIH Notice 2023-27]
+Using Income Limits for Eligibility [24 CFR 960.201]

 Income limits are used for eligibility only at admission.
 Eligibility is established by comparing a family's annual income with HUD's published income limits.
-To be income eligible, a family must be one of the following:
+To be income eligible, the annual income of an applicant must be within the low-income limit.